Papal Mass: Entrance

 The pope's solemn entry into St. Peter's Basilica was accompanied by the Silveri Symphony, a fanfare played on the trumpets of the Noble Guard.
 The entrance procession was headed by the cardinals, bishops, prelates, and those who composed the pontifical capella, vested according to their rank and in their prescribed order of precedence.
-A thurifer and seven acolytes accompanied the cross-bearer, and the apostolic subdeacon carried the Gospel Book (a function now reserved to a deacon).
+A thurifer and seven acolytes accompanied the crucifer, and the apostolic subdeacon carried the Gospel Book (a function now reserved to a deacon).
 At the end of the procession the pope was carried into the basilica on the sedia gestatoria and with the two flabella borne on either side.
 He was accompanied by an entourage which included the Swiss Guards in their colorful uniforms and members of the Roman nobility in formal court dress.
 At times, a canopy was carried above his head.
 Two protonotaries apostolic raised the front of the falda as the pope walked to and from the sedia, and two papal chamberlains carried the train.
-The dean of the Rota carried the jewelled mitre (the mitra pretiosa), and finally two patriarchs or archbishops carried the book and bugia (hand-candle) respectively.
+The dean of the Rota carried the jewelled mitre (the mitra pretiosa), and finally two patriarchs or archbishops carried the book and bugia respectively.

 The pope was received at the door by the cardinal-priest and the Canons of St. Peter's.
 He then knelt briefly, leaning on a faldstool, to adore the Blessed Sacrament.
 Fittingly, this often took place at the St. Gregory's Altar in St. Peter's.
 He then went to the small throne for the chanting of Terce, during which he received the obedience of the cardinals, bishops, and abbots.
 While the psalms of Terce were being chanted, he read the prayers of preparation for Mass, during which his buskins and papal slippers were put on.
 He then sang the prayer of Terce.

 After Terce, his outer vestments were removed, leaving only the falda, amice, alb, and cincture.
 The pope washed his hands, and put on the following vestments (in order), assisted by the deacon: